 I am a tenured associate professor and hold the William and Jeanie Barton Chair at the Norman Paterson School of International Affairs, Carleton University.
 The Chair comes with an annual research account, but I have full control over what I publish and research.
 My academic research has also been funded by the Social Science and Humanities Research Council of Canada (2012-2015; 2015-2020; 2019-2024), the University of Ottawa (2008-2016), and the Department of National Defence’s Security and Defence Forum (2008).

 I am currently a member of the Independent Review Panel for Defence Acquisition (IRPDA).
 Membership on the IRPDA is based on a Governor-in-Council appointment.
-I was initially appointed on 29 May 2015 and subsequently reappointed on 24 May 2018.
-My current appointment comes with a three-year term, but I serve at the pleasure of the Governor-in-Council.
+I was initially appointed in May 2015 and was reappointed in May 2018 and May 2021.
+My current reappointment comes with a three-year term, but I serve at the pleasure of the Governor-in-Council.
 I am paid by the Government of Canada on a per diem basis for my work on the IRPDA.
 I qualify as a part-time public office holder as an IRPDA member and am bound by the relevant provisions of the Conflict of Interest Act.

 As part of my IRPDA membership, I have chosen not to publish or comment on Canadian defence procurement until my appointment comes to an end.
 This is meant to avoid any conflicts of interest, real or perceived, as well as any notion that I am speaking for or on behalf of the IRPDA or the Department of National Defence on these issues.
 However, I will continue to publish and comment on my others areas of research, including national defence governance, civil-military relations, executive-legislative relations and the Westminster system.